GCSE History Medicine and the Western Front Just Got Epic: Unveiling Our New Board Game

 - Lucy Pennington

-- Jun 19
+- Jun 19, 2025

-- 1 min read
+- 2 min read

 Our "War Story" game is a classroom-friendly educational GCSE History board game that immerses players in the life of a World War I soldier, particularly focusing on the Western Front.
 The game combines chance, history-based scenarios, and interactive gameplay to educate students on the harsh realities of trench warfare and the development of wartime medicine.

-Material to be Printed out
+Material to be Printed Out

 How the Game Works